BUSI 707 Entrepreneurship: From Startup to Exit Strategy

 Case Study Analysis Assignments (4)

 Case study analysis is a learning process which attempts to bridge theory and/or concepts with real world situations.
-Therefore, the student is required to read the assigned weekly case studies and provide responses to the focused questions outlined below.
+Therefore, the student is required to read the assigned weekly case studies and provide responses to the provided focused questions.
 All parts of the responses must be written in current APA format, must be at least 100 words per question, and must demonstrate course-related knowledge.
-The student will answer the following questions for all Case Study Assignments:
+Any sources utilized must be cited in current APA format.

 Application analysis is a learning process which attempts to bridge theory and/or concepts with real or past applications.
-Therefore, the student is required to search the Bible for at least four verses that would guide individuals as they seek to become entrepreneurs and provide DETAILED answers to the following questions.
-All parts of the responses must be written in current APA format, must be at least 500 words per question, and must demonstrate course-related knowledge as well as clear Biblical applications.
+Therefore, the student is required to search the Bible for at least 4 verses that would guide individuals as they seek to become entrepreneurs and provide detailed answers to the required questions.
+All parts of the responses must be written in current APA format, must be at least 500 words per question, and must demonstrate course-related knowledge as well as clear biblical applications.
+The assignment must include a title page formatted in current APA style.

 Integrated Business Plan Development Project Assignments (7)

 The Integrated Business Plan Development Project Assignments will consist of 7 parts.
 The student will research and submit a business concept paper, business concept rationalization, sales & marketing plan, operational plan, financial plan, capitalization plan, and business plan PowerPoint presentation.
-The project must include at least 10 scholarly sources from peer reviewed sources and all parts of the project must be written in current APA format.
+The final component of the project, the Integrated Business Plan Development Project: Business Plan PowerPoint Presentation Assignment, must include at least 10 scholarly sources from peer-reviewed sources.
+All parts of the project must be written in current APA format.

 Quizzes (4)

 Each quiz will cover the Learn material for the assigned modules: weeks.
-Each quiz will be open-book/open-notes, contain 10 multiple choice questions, and will have a 1-hour time limit.
+3 quizzes will be open-book/open-notes, will contain 10 multiple choice and true/false questions, will allow for 3 attempts, and will have a 1-hour time limit.
+1 quiz will be open-book/open-notes, will contain 10 multiple choice questions, will allow for 3 attempts, and will have a 1-hour time limit.

 Have questions about this course or a program?